-As long as your original tax return was prepared using Forms 1040, 1040-SR, 1040A, 1040EZ, 1040EZ-T, 1040NR or 1040NR-EZ, then you can amend it using Form 1040X.
 If your changes affect more than one tax return, you must file a separate Form 1040X for each tax year.
-Since it may be necessary to prepare additional forms or schedules, be sure you use the ones required for the tax year you are changing.
+Since it may be necessary to prepare additional forms or schedules, be sure you use the ones required for that specific tax year.

 How you can benefit